 “The National Cowboy Hall of Fame is where many of the family names Goodspeed writes about are memorable.
 COWBOY SWEETHEARTS commemorates real life stories about the women of rodeo cowboys that give the reader a fascinating glimpse of behind the scene lives of prominent rodeo cowboy relationships as their men traveled the rodeo circuit.
 What makes this story exceptional is the discovery that rodeo life becomes more than the historical ride of chutes, ropes and buzzer sounds.
 It is an insightful read about unconditional love and how some women elected to stand by their man, in spite of life circumstances.
 The word ‘liberated woman’ even takes on new meaning as personal stories unfold of how some cowboy sweethearts creatively maintained stable family homes, while having their own rodeo careers or getting politically involved to help children get a head start in life.
 Beginner rodeo fans will find educational information about the Professional Rodeo Cowboys’ Association (PRCA) Event rules listed.
 I recommend this book for cowboy romance enthusiasts, rodeo fans, Cowboy Hall of Fame historians, and horse lovers.” ~ Jewel Sample, author [FIVE STARS]

 “COWBOY SWEETHEARTS is a page turner.
 The book is a collection of eleven biographies of women who are or once were involved with the rodeo scene.
 Some of the women participated in rodeos and the others were married to men who competed or worked in the rodeo business.
 Vicki Herrera Adams, for example, grew up on the Yakima Indian Reservation in Topenish, Washington.
 To take a bath, she had to heat water on the stove and pour it into the bath tub.
 As soon as the bus dropped her off from school, she ran to ride horse.
 It was the highlight of her day.
 At the age of sixteen she met a couple of trick riders and became enamored.
 Vicki became a trick rider at rodeos, met an older man, married him against her father’s wishes and led the life of traveling performer.
 Each story is a fascinating adventure because the women’s lives are so different from what most people experience.
 Most of the women in Cowboy Sweethearts grew up in humble circumstances and the rodeo was a way to leave home and see the United States.
 Sometimes, though, the women had to tough it out at home while their husbands earned a living in the rough and tumble sport of rodeo.
 As a library director, I highly recommend this book for high school students and adult readers.
 It is well written and very interesting.
-The photographs of each of the women add much to the text.” ~ Desiree Webber of the City of Mustang Library in Mustang, Oklahoma [FIVE STARS]
+The photographs of each of the women add much to the text.” ~ reviewed by Desiree Webber of the City of Mustang Library in Mustang OK [FIVE STARS]

 “This book was such an enjoyable read and a real treat to get a glimpse into the lives of these COWBOY SWEETHEARTS.
 These women were more than sweet.
 They were each in their own way smart, courageous, tough and accomplished.
 Judy Goodspeed gives us a look at an unforgettable group of women who were loyal to their cowboys and children and very strong individuals each carving their path in the world of rodeos.
 As I read about each sweetheart, I thought I could hear the Oklahoma drawls and smell the hay at the rodeo arenas and the fried chicken at the family picnics.
 Even if you have never ridden a horse or been to a rodeo, you will love this book.
 The unique struggle of the men and women that ride the rodeo circuit is richly painted on the pages of this book.
 It left me wanting to know more and if were not too late.
-I would consider running away from home and job and joining up with the nearest rodeo!” ~ Colleen Toy White [FIVE STARS]
+I would consider running away from home and job and joining up with the nearest rodeo!” ~ reviewed by Colleen Toy White [FIVE STARS]

 JUDY GOODSPEED is a graduate of East Central State College in Oklahoma and was a Junior High School teacher and coach for thirty years.
 She has been a contributing writer for several local newspapers and has written magazine articles for Outdoor Oklahoma, Good Old Days, Rodeo News, and The Ketchpen.
 Non-fiction publications include COWBOY SWEETHEARTS and PAPOOSE CITY.
 Children’s picture book publications include: EMMITT MOUSE PLAYS SANTA, PERKY TURKEY FINDS A FRIEND, PERKY TURKEY’S 4TH OF JULY ADVENTURE, PERKY TURKEY’S PERFECT PLAN, and SADDLE UP. || Find Judy on Facebook… |